 Learning and practicing empathy

 In VR, people are able to get out of their own bodies and walk in the shoes of another.
-This is known as “embodiment,” and is central to why teaching empathy in VR is so powerful.
+This is known as “embodiment,” and is central to why teaching empathy in VR is so powerful for soft skills training for employees.
 Learners get to experience the world in a new way – perhaps from the perspective of a frustrated customer or an employee who’s feeling down.

-A powerful example comes from a utilities call center: in the headset, associates are transported from the call center, where they receive a call, to inside the home of the caller.
+A powerful example comes from a utilities call center training experience: in the headset, associates are transported from the call center, where they receive a call, to inside the home of the caller.
 Learners experience the sights and sounds of being the caretaker for an elderly father with emphysema, or the challenge of resetting breakers in 100-degree heat while on the phone with the company.

 These associates are able to experience the lives of their customers in VR, rather than simply read or watch videos about it, which helps them relate more sincerely and offer better assistance.